applecore-productions/Uncursus/README.md

 2) Rejailbreak With Unc0ver(Settings: openssh enabled)

+3) Install Curl from Cydia

 *** Must Have Computer For Launch The Script SSH Over IP  (Mac User : User Terminal) (Windows User : User CMD) DO NOT USE NEWTERM***

-3)  Find Your Device IP And Use Your PC Or Mac To Connect SSH Over IP
+4)  Find Your Device IP And Use Your PC Or Mac To Connect SSH Over IP

-4) Put The Command In Your SSH Over IP Session : /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/DebianArch64/Uncursus/new/installall.sh)"
+5) Put The Command In Your SSH Over IP Session : /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/DebianArch64/Uncursus/new/installall.sh)"

-5) Wait.
+6) Wait.
 Your Device Should Respring, Launch Sileo And Profit

 Any Bug Report Will Be Appreciat ;)